Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 ## DESCRIPTION

-You can enable each Azure Defender plan, per subscription, using this cmdlet.
+You can view each Azure Defender plan, per subscription, using this cmdlet.

 For details about Azure Defender and the available plans, see [Introduction to Azure Defender](https://docs.microsoft.com/azure/security-center/azure-defender).